PrithivirajDamodaran/PrithivirajDamodaran/README.md

-# 👋  I am PrithiviDa !
+# 👋  I am Prithivida !
 [![Visits Badge](https://badges.pufler.dev/visits/PrithivirajDamodaran/PrithivirajDamodaran)](https://badges.pufler.dev)

 I thive in the weird world of ideas, design and development.
 That's where the most fun, creative, boundary-breaking work happens.
 I mostly work on NLP related reasearch.
 If you're interested in the work I do, please consider supporting me on GitHub!
 (Sponsor link will be up shortly)